About Trigger Enable/Disable Rules

 If it is desirable to disable the database triggers during the masking operations then a Trigger Manager rule can be implemented to automate the task.
 A Trigger Manager rule is a container which manages the execution of a number of subsidiary actions which perform the trigger disable or enable.

 The implementation of the trigger enable/disable operations as a manager was done to make the process simple and intuitive.
-An SQL Server database can have many triggers and each disable/enable action requires the execution of a distinct SQL statement.
+A database can have many triggers and each disable/enable action requires the execution of a distinct SQL statement.
 Each operation must be recorded in the log and any errors must be detected and reported.
 If such actions were configured as individual rules in the masking set, then the large quantity of such rules could visually overwhelm the masking set - leaving it hard to maintain the other masking rules.
 It is much more efficient to collect all of the actions together under one rule which acts as a manager.
 The Trigger Manager Rule form provides the ability to view, configure and manage the trigger disable/enable actions and the Trigger Manager rule itself controls the execution of the configured disable/enable trigger operations.
 Errors and statistics are handled by the Trigger Enable/Disable rule and presented to the user in a manageable summary form.

 Once the Trigger Manager rule has begun to execute, the trigger disable/enable operations will proceed in parallel using the full number of threads specified on the Run Statistics tab until all specified triggers have been operated on.